KateiRen/TonUINO-in-a-Toniebox/docs/index.md

 The box runs on its own with a built in LiPo battery and a charging battery shield.

-Charging and easy access to the SD-Card is possible through a single micro USB port at te bottom.
+Charging and transfering files to the SD-Card is possible through a single micro USB port at the bottom opening of the box.

 ## What's inside